 In 2014, USAID/Tanzania awarded the Tanzania Strengthening Police and Prison Comprehensive HIV Services (SPPCHS) project as an initiative under the AIDSFree project.
 The SPPCHS project worked with the Ministry of Home Affairs to design a peer education program for prisons to provide knowledge, skills, and tools to prevent and respond to tuberculosis (TB) and HIV in prisons.
-AIDSFree held two training of trainers (TOT) in Dodoma to train 55 prison officers from 26 prison facilities to train prison staff and inmates on the new peer education program.

 Everyone seems to be talking about “mobile health”, or mHealth, and exalting the power of ICT for health.
 Somehow, it seems that if we are not incorporating ICT in our health programs today, we have missed the train to successful health outcomes.
 So, after a three-year wait for USAID’s decision, I find myself as the manager of a newly-won TASC4-ICT for Health umbrella contract, or prequalification, for USAID.
 EnCompass is the prime contractor, and leads a partnership of superstar organizations that represent ICT excellence.